nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

     4. Iterate for *number of total unrecommendations*
         1.  **string** *unrecommendation*
         2.  **int32** *number of unrecommendations this unrecommendation has (negative)*

+## Server Code 55

+### MyRecommendations

+**OBSOLETE**

+We send this to the server to ask for our own list of added likes/recommendations (called "My recommendations" in older versions of the official Soulseek client).

+The server sends us the list of recommendations it knows we have added.
+For any recommendations present locally, but not on the server, the official Soulseek client would send a [AddThingILike](#server-code-51) message for each missing item.

+### Data Order

+  - Send
+    -   Empty Message
+  - Receive
+    1.  **uint32** *number of own recommendations*
+    2. Iterate for *number of own recommendations*
+        1.  **string** *recommendation*

 ## Server Code 56